Dimitri Legbo

-Christian Dimitri Legbo Ouguehi (born 30 August 2001) is an Ivorian professional footballer for Veikkausliiga club Inter Turku who plays as a left-back.
+Christian Dimitri Legbo Ouguehi (born 30 August 2001) is an Ivorian professional footballer who plays as a Left winger for Zira in Azerbaijan.

 Club career

 Legbo started his playing career in his native Ivory Coast with RC Abidjan, before moving to Armenia and signing with Ararat Yerevan in September 2021.

 On 11 February 2023, Inter Turku in Finland announced that they had reached an agreement with Ararat to acquire Legbo for an undisclosed fee.
 He initially signed a two-year deal with Inter, with an option for a further year.
 On 3 October 2024, his option was exercised.

 On 19 October 2025, Legbo scored a brace for Inter in two minues, including the winning goal in a 2–1 home win over Ilves, after Inter had trailed 1–0.

+Legbo signed a 2.5-year contract with Rijeka on 22 January 2026, which also includes a one-year extension option.

 International career

 On 15 October 2022, Legbo got a call-up to the Ivory Coast U23 national team for the 2023 U-23 Africa Cup of Nations qualification match against Niger U23, but he remained an unused substitute.